mcb5637/BTX_CAC_Compatibility/README.md

 	- Coolant Pod: doubles heatsinking for 1 turn, 1 activation per pod (does not stack)
 	- Artemis IV FCS: attaches to one SRM or LRM launcher and gives it: +4 direct fire acc, better clustering (can be turned off to fire special ammo or use tag/narc)
 	- PPC Capacitor: attaches to one PPC (including ER, Heavy and Snub) and gives it: CAP Mode (+25 DMG, +15 Heat, 1 turn Weapon Cooldown)
-- Argo Upgrades
+- Argo Upgrades:
 	- Storage: added 3 additional storage upgrades, each giving a new mechbay to use
 	- Engine Repairs: The storage upgrades do fix BiggerDrops tonnage increase upgrades, by giving you a way to fullfill their requirements
 - Indirect Fire changes:
 	- Shooting at something you cannot see (but your ally can) is considered Indirect Fire, and in turn will be blocked if the target is covered by ECM
 	- You only get an accuracy penalty for Indirect Fire if you have to shoot over obstacles to hit your target (if it was considered Indirect Fire by the old rules)
-- Mechs
+- Mechs:
 	- Exterminator:
 		- EXT-4C (stealth, SLDF) (ComStar)
 	- Goliath: